 If you're looking for an electric heated dog bed, my top pick is the K&H Thermo-Snuggly Sleeper.
 It's an excellent bed with a thermostatically controlled heating element, machine-washable cover and comfortable bolsters.
 If you only need a self-warming bed, the Deep Dish Cuddler is great for small or medium-size breeds.

 I hope this article has helped you choose a heated dog bed for your pet.
-If you have any questions or feedback, please let me know in the comments section below.
+If you have any questions about dog beds or heated pads, please let me know in the comments section below.

 About the Author: Richard Cross

 Richard is a journalist who specialises in dog behavior.
 He's written hundreds of articles and books related to dogs, including for the Continental Kennel Club, Dog Fest (the UK's biggest dog festival) and various veterinary surgeries.
 When he's not spending time with Jess and Rudy (his beloved Labrador and Golden Retrievers), he enjoys reading, hiking and watching sports.